 Why is plastic in the sea so bad?

 For seabirds and bigger sea creatures like turtles and dolphins, the main danger comes from larger bits of plastic waste.
-It’s easy for them to get tangled up in plastic bags which can cause them to drown or to mistake plastic for food.
+It’s easy for them to get tangled up in plastic bags, which can cause them to drown or to mistake plastic for food.

 So, what’s being done?

-All over the world, governments are starting to take action to reduce plastic waste wherever possible and recycle what’s unavoidable.
-This is a big change as currently only 9% of all the plastic ever produced has been recycled.
+The shift away from plastic will be a big change as currently, according to the National Geographic Society, only 9% of all the plastic ever produced has been recycled.
 In the UK, the government has set a target to recycle three-quarters of plastic packaging by 2035.

 Can all plastic be recycled?

-The short answer is no. There are more than 50 different types of plastics which makes it more challenging to sort and recycle than other materials.
+The short answer is no. There are more than 50 different types of plastics, which makes it more challenging to sort and recycle than other materials.
 Black food packaging is one of the most difficult plastics to recycle.
 This is because the machines that sort plastics can't detect it due to its colour.

-This all makes it confusing for people to know what can and can't be recycled and to further complicate things, it changes depending on where you live.
+This all makes it confusing for people to know what can and can't be recycled and, to further complicate things, it changes depending on where you live.

 How can you reduce your plastic waste?

-- Try to avoid plastic-wrapped fruit and vegetables wherever possible
+- Try to avoid plastic-wrapped fruit and vegetables wherever possible.

-- Clean any plastic food packaging before recycling it, as leftover food may mean the plastic needs to be sent to landfill
+- Clean any plastic food packaging before recycling it, as leftover food may mean the plastic needs to be sent to landfill.

 - Carry a reusable water bottle and coffee cup with you to avoid using single-use alternatives.